J. C. Jackson: Personal life

 On April 18, 2015, Jackson was arrested in connection with an armed robbery.
 He was later formally charged with three counts of home invasion with a deadly weapon and one count of burglary of an occupied dwelling.
 On November 14, 2015, Jackson was found not guilty of all charges.

 County commissioners in Jackson's home county of Collier County, Florida, declared April 9, 2019, "J. C. Jackson Day" in his honor.

+On December 19, 2022, Jackson was arrested in Dartmouth, Massachusetts, following a 'non-violent family issue'.

+On September 25, 2023, a warrant was issued for Jackson's arrest in Massachusetts.
+The warrant was a result of Jackson not appearing in court for a probation violation hearing, which stemmed from a criminal speeding arrest in 2021.